RidhimaSharma1/Classification/README.md

 i) Salary
 And date of last working day has been used as the target column (which has been converted into Target of 0 and 1, where 0 means person has served the last working day and 1 means employee is still part of the organization)

+**Text Classification**

+In text classification script, binary class dataset has been used where label is 1 for Sincere patient and 0 InSincere patient.
+This classification model is build using BERT transformation model.
+BERT is a pre-trained transformer model developed by Google.
+Accuracy of this model is 87%, this can be increased by increasing number of epochs.
+The major feature used in this model is "Link".
+Link has been used as the feature because the link is consist of the "Topic" and "Host".
+Another feature that can be considered for the classification is "Source", this can improve the performence by including more context.